mickael-kerjean/filestash-website/_posts/2024-04-01-what-is-ftp.md

         <h1>What is FTP?</h1>
         <p class="container" id="defining-ftp">
             <img src="/img/posts/2021-07-27-getting-started-with-a-ftp-server_0.png" alt="what is FTP" class="hidden-sm hidden-xs" />
-            File Transfer Protocol (FTP) is <strong>THE</strong> most battle-tested protocol for managing files over a network.
+            File Transfer Protocol (<a href="https://www.w3.org/Protocols/rfc959/">FTP</a>) is <strong>THE</strong> most battle-tested protocol for managing files over a network.
 Simply put, FTP is used for downloading and uploading files, managing folders, and executing all the file management operations you might want to do but across a network.
         </p>
       </div>
     </div>